sparker888/wri-case-study/src/app/page.md

 ### Thank you

-I appreciate the team at [Wheel Rail Seminars](https://wheel-rail-seminars.com) who helped with this project.
+I appreciate the team at [Wheel Rail Seminars](https://wheel-rail-seminars.com) who helped make this project a success.
 Thank you!